Codenator81/ng2do-mean-app/README.md

 #### ToDo Integrate Universal for preloading

-## Currently Universal not work on SystemJs but on Webpack
+## Currently Universal works with Webpack
-My approach on Webpack there [mean-ng2-universal](https://github.com/Codenator81/mean-ng2-universal)

 Will update README on request via GitHub issue
 If you give me star I will be more happy to do work :)